Threshold and quasi-stationary distribution for the SIS model on networks: Discussion

 Finally, we have focused on the SIS model but it seems hopeful that the the technique we advanced will generalize to other settings, such as more sophisticated epidemic models, dynamic spin models, or lattice gases.
 This, again, we leave to future work.

-\paragraph*{\bf Acknowledgements.} C.M. acknowledges support from NSF Grant BIGDATA-1838251 and the Robert Wood Johnson Foundation, and the hospitality of the Sea Cloud II.
+\paragraph*{\bf Acknowledgements.} C.M. acknowledges support from National Science Foundation Grant BIGDATA-1838251 and the Robert Wood Johnson Foundation, and the hospitality of the Sea Cloud II.
 G.T.C. thanks Guillaume St-Onge for useful conversations.
+Both thank an anonymous reviewer for tips on how to solve systems of PDEs.

 \paragraph*{\bf Code availability.} Computer code implementing our methods is available at \href{https://github.com/gcant/SISK}{github.com/gcant/SISK}.